codatio/codat-docs/docs/using-the-api/managing-companies.md

 </Tabs>

-:::note Updating a company with tags
+:::caution Updating a company with existing tags

-If the `tags` object is null or empty when updating a company, all existing tags will be removed.
+If you use include a `null` or empty `tags` object in the [Update company](/platform-api#/operations/update-company) endpoint request, any existing tags for this company will be removed.
 To retain existing tags, ensure they are included in the update.

 :::

 ### Authorize access to company data